ergoplatform/ergodocs/docs/mining/rent.md

 ### Blockchain Costs

 Proof of Work blockchain technology relies on miners to guard the integrity of the blockchain.
-Miner resources, such as memory and electricity, are costly, and therefore a revenue scheme is needed to incentivize miners.
+Miner resources, such as memory and electricity, are costly, and therefore a revenue scheme is needed to incentivise miners.
 Miner incentives are currently comprised of block rewards and transaction fees.
 Transactions fees are an important component in preventing spam attacks that exhaust miner resources.

-Besides network utilization, transaction processing requires a miner to spend resources to maintain all the original blockchain data.
+Besides network utilisation, transaction processing requires a miner to spend resources to maintain all the original blockchain data.
 In the case of Bitcoin, this might be less of a problem because it has yet to implement smart contract functionality.
 Cryptocurrencies that support smart contract languages, such as Solidity (Ethereum), however, may require a lot of computations, and corresponding costs will be included in the transaction fee.

 The 3-dimensional scale shown above is based on storage-oriented load, computational load and network load.